 - 1/2 cup (55 g) einkorn, emmer or whole wheat flour

 - 1/3 cup (80 ml) maple syrup, the darker the better

 - 2 tbsp (30 ml) mild vegetable oil, such as sunflower oil

 - Whipping cream sweetened with maple syrup and vanilla (optional)

-- Alanna suggests using a combo of 1/2 cup chestnut flour and 1/4 cup each of oat and sweet rice flour.
-In the end it is a 1/2 of each.
+Alanna suggests using a combo of 1/2 cup chestnut flour, and 1/4 cup each of oat and sweet rice flour.
 Or one cup total.
 This keeps it totally gluten-free